Ultimate Sicily Itinerary – From 3 to 10 days, up to 2 weeks

 For couples, Palermo-Cefalù and Catania-Taormina are still my favourite two itinerary options, however, for active couples, you may be able to squeeze in another unique destination.

-Here below is a 7-day itinerary of the west side of Sicily that I have organised on my last trip there.
+Here below is a 7-day plan for the west part of Sicily that I organised on my last trip there.

-I have written this ultimate guide to one week in Sicily where you can see day-by-day plans based on your type of holiday (beaches, families, couples, adventurous trip).
+I have written this ultimate guide to one week in Sicily where you can see day-by-day plans with an itinerary map based on your type of holiday (beaches, families, couples, adventurous trip).
 It’s a great reference with maps and photos.

 The number of things you can actually see and do in Sicily in 10 days will surprise you.